Daita Logo

 print(f"Removed stale entries: {result['removed']}")

-Entries with no last_seen timestamp (written before persistence was enabled) are left untouched.
+Entries with no last_seen timestamp are left untouched.

 #Best Practices